toms1234/Electric-Scooter/README.md

 * Cables

-Expenses we didn't take into account:
+Expenses I didn't take into account:
 * Cutting plates from milling and turning
 * Welding wire, power consumption and gas consumption of welding
 * Power consumption of the milling machine and lathe